Terasology/Potions/README.md

 ## Credits for images:

 * [Trekmarvel](https://github.com/Trekmarvel) for the base potion bottle graphics.
+* InvinciblePotionBottle.png, Regen2PotionBottle.png edited from base by Minege
-* MegaJumpBottle.png and GigaJumpBottle.png Edited by: Patrick Wang
+* MegaJumpBottle.png, GigaJumpBottle.png edited from base by Patrick Wang